 F4 once will layout the graph in a linear pattern.
 Pressing

 F4 again lays out the graph in a waterfall pattern.
 In the waterfall pattern, Gaea will intelligently try to figure out the junctions in the graph and stagger the subsequence nodes accordingly.

 Rather than setting up a node and then connecting it, you can drag a connection into empty space and use the quick create menu.
 You can click on a particular node name from the quick create menu, or you can type in a node name which will show the list of matching nodes.
 Selecting a node from this list connects to it.

 Drop a connection on another connection to quickly connect to the same source node.

-Select two or more nodes, and click the MultiMix button, alternatively, you can also press
+Select two or more nodes and click the MultiMix button.
+Alternatively, you can press

 Favorite nodes are shown at the top of the Graph.
-To add or remove a node from favorites, right-click on the tool in the Toolbox and check Show in favorites.
-You can also right-click on the tool in favorites bar on top of the Graph and uncheck Show in favorites to remove it from favorites.
-You can choose to show/hide favorites bar.
-Open the preferences dialog from main Gaea Menu.
+To add a node to favorites, right-click on the tool in the Toolbox and check Show in favorites.
+To remove a node from favorites, right-click on the tool in the Favorites bar on top of the Graph and uncheck Show in favorites.
+You can also choose to show/hide Favorites bar.
+Open the preferences dialog from Gaea Main Menu.
 Under the Workspace tab, you can check/uncheck the Show Favorites in Graph to show/Hide the Favorites bar on top of Graph.